lkcozy/code-notes/notes/handbooks/academic_research_handbook.md

 - discussion of the **implications** of the research
 - **suggestions** for future research

-What not to include?
+Avoid the common mistakes

+- Repeating the introduction.
-- Not introduce any new data, interpretations, or arguments
+- Introduce any new data, interpretations, or arguments
+- Ending abruptly.

 ### [How To Write A Research Summary](https://typeset.io/resources/how-to-write-research-summary-everything-you-need-to-know/)